cloudfoundry/bosh-bootloader/plan-patches/README.md

 you can use the steps above with the
 `bosh-lite-gcp` patch provided here.

+## restricted-instance-groups-gcp

+To create two instance groups instead of an instance group for every zone on gcp, you can use the steps above with the `restricted-instance-groups-gcp` patch provided here.

 ## iso-segs-aws

 To create an iso-segs environment on aws, you can: